 It can also boost blood flow during exercise, helping to reduce exercise-related joint pain.

 We believe Performance Lab Omega-3 is the best supplement of its kind.
-It’s incredibly clean — free of GMOs, allergens and synthetic ingredients — and — bonus! — it avoids fish, the most common source of Omega-3.
+It’s incredibly clean — free of GMOs, allergens, and synthetic ingredients — and — bonus! — it avoids fish, the most common source of Omega-3.
 Instead, it gains its Omega-3 from the original source — the algae the fish eat.
 Meaning that it’s ideal for vegans and non-vegans alike — and avoids the fishy taste and smell that often plagues fish oil Omega-3!

 It’s also one of the best nutrients for overall health and vitality, making it an ideal complement to stack safely with Performance Lab Flex.

-Our Number 1 Choice: Performance Lab Flex
+Our Number 1 Choice for Best Joint Supplements UK: Performance Lab Flex

 We hope this has helped you when deciding which joint care supplement you should take for healthy bones and joints.
 Chronic joint pain can be debilitating and impacts both your physical and mental health.
 We believe all the above can help in different ways, but we recommend Performance Lab Flex above all.
-Its all-natural approach and super clean formula – it’s GMO-free, vegan, free of artificial additives and allergens – combined with effective dosages of proven ingredients is our winner.
+Its all-natural approach and super clean formula – it’s GMO-free, vegan, and free of artificial additives and allergens – combined with effective dosages of proven ingredients is our winner.

 Performance Lab Flex should be able to do what it promises – to nourish cartilage, tissue, and bone; protect connective tissues; aid lubrication; support flexible ligaments and offer joint relief.
 In short, it helps tackle numerous causes and variations of joint pain.